 Diabetic Retinopathy

-Research shows that diabetic retinopathy develops in more than half of all people with diabetes, whether you have type 1 or 2 or gestational, occurring with pregnancy.
-But proper diabetes management and a healthy lifestyle may help you to slow or stop its progression.
+More than half of all diabetes patients develop diabetic retinopathy, and people with type 1 or 2 diabetes or gestational diabetes, developing during pregnancy are all at risk.
+While incurable, the good news is that by ensuring proper diabetes management and practicing a healthy lifestyle, you may effectively delay or stop this condition’s progression.
 Should it worsen, we perform a variety of treatment options at Retina Consultants of Charleston that may help to reduce additional damage.

 What Is Nonproliferative Diabetic Retinopathy?

 In the earlier stages, nonproliferative diabetic retinopathy (NPDR), the more common form may develop.
-There may be no symptoms, and you may not even be aware you have this condition.
-However, as it worsens and more vessels are blocked, certain symptoms may become more noticeable and come and go, including:
+NPDR may be characterized by the lack of symptoms, and often, patients may have no idea that they’re afflicted.
+However, as it worsens and additional blood vessels become obstructed, certain symptoms may become more noticeable and come and go, including:

-- Fluctuating vision quality, such as trouble seeing distant objects or reading
+- Changes in vision quality, like difficulty viewing distant objects or reading

 - Retinal swelling or bleeding